LeVanHiep/student_management/README.md

 ## Student_management

 ### Sumary
-This is 4 basic APIs (GET, PUSH, POST, DELETE) using Flask and Redis
+This is basic APIs using Flask and Redis

 ### Quickstart